forderud/ComSamples/README.md

 1. Register the server:
     * Either run `MyExeServerCs.exe /regserver`  with admin privileges,
     * Or run `MyExeServerCpp.exe /regserver` with admin privileges,
+    * Or run `MyServerPy.py /regserver` with admin privileges,
     * Or run `regsvr32.exe MyDlleServerCpp.dll` with admin privileges,
     * Or run `regsvr32.exe MyDlleServerCs.dll` with admin privileges,
 1. Run the test clients: